North Dakota State Bison and the UC Irvine Anteaters square off in El Paso, Texas

 El Paso, Texas; Sunday, 7 p.m.
 EST

-BOTTOM LINE: UC Irvine and North Dakota State play at Don Haskins Center in El Paso, Texas.
+BOTTOM LINE: UC Irvine and North Dakota State square off in El Paso, Texas.

-TOP PERFORMERS: Damari Wheeler-Thomas is scoring 14.9 points per game and averaging 2.8 rebounds for the Bison.
-Tay Smith is averaging 1.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Damari Wheeler-Thomas is averaging 14.9 points, 3.3 assists and 1.7 steals for the Bison.
+Markhi Strickland is averaging 14.1 points over the last 10 games.

-Jurian Dixon is scoring 15.4 points per game and averaging 3.8 rebounds for the Anteaters.
-Andre Henry is averaging 1.0 made 3-pointers over the last 10 games.
+Jurian Dixon is averaging 15.4 points for the Anteaters.
+Derin Saran is averaging 13.9 points over the last 10 games.

 LAST 10 GAMES: Bison: 9-1, averaging 85.1 points, 33.4 rebounds, 16.6 assists, 10.3 steals and 2.6 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 68.8 points per game.